- Study Abroad

 - Blog & Events

 There is no doubt that studying abroad is a big decision to make, especially when there are comparable popular study destinations such as Australia, the UK, and the USA.

-These countries hold some of the highest-ranked universities worldwide which reflect greatly on their world-class education system.
+These countries hold some of the highest-ranked universities worldwide which reflects greatly on their world-class education system.

-At AIP we have experts counselor to help aspiring students to choose the best university, course and city to study in Australia.
+At AIP we have experts counselor to help aspiring students choose the best university, course, and city to study in Australia.